peterwilsoncc/rapid-twitter-widget/readme.txt

 Tested up to: 3.5.1
 License: GPLv2

 Display tweets from one or more Twitter accounts using a WordPress widget.
+Compatible with version 1.1 of the Twitter API.

 == Description ==